ahzmr/mcp-filesystem-server/README.md

 ### Usage with Model Context Protocol

+**Standard Input/Output Transport**

-To integrate this server with apps that support MCP:
+To integrate this server with apps that support MCP using stdio transport:

 ```json
 {